Now can we fix California's school facilities?

 Who makes money from school facility bonds?

 How much do the bankers and investors make on these bonds?
 It depends.
-If your school district is growing, has adequate reserves and a good credit rating, it can borrow more cheaply than if it has a history of fiscal mismanagement and declining enrollment.
+If your school district is growing, has adequate reserves and a good credit rating, it can borrow from underwriters more cheaply than if it has a history of fiscal mismanagement and declining enrollment.
 You can find details about your school district's credit rating and its current debts through the DebtWatch service on the site of the California State Treasurer.

 Making school facilities more equitable